johnston9/shot-caller-production/README.md

 If a user just purchases the Budgeting software they will also receive a URL, by email, for it along with a username and password for it and the product will also now show in their account page along with the URL to it.<br>
 More detailed information about the features of this site and how to use it can be found in the [Existing Features section](#existing-features---usage-and-testing)
 <br>
+To use the "Budgeting Software" the user simply clicks on the link to be taken to it and there they will find information on how to use it.<br>
-There is no installation needed or requirements for the "All in One Platform" or "Budgeting" Software" for the App.<br>
+There is no installation needed or requirements for the "All in One Platform" or "Budgeting Software" for the App.<br>
 Here is the link to that Platform App's Readme.
 [Shot Caller](https://)<br>

 ## Issues